 It would also mean that the influence of liberals in the Democratic party would remain essentially zero, since they would continue to have no alternative but to support the Democrats, no matter what that party does.
 There is virtually no chance for them to gain control of that party, as should be clear from the history of the past half century, during which their power in the party has steadily decreased.

 Another problem with the LE strategy is that it implies giving up on the idea of effectively promulgating the ideas one believes in.
-When you support for election candidates whose positions on important issues oppose your own positions, your ability to effectively advocate your views is greatly undermined.
+When you support candidates whose positions on important issues oppose your own positions, your ability to effectively advocate your views is greatly undermined.
 For example, voting for, and urging others to vote for, those who repeatedly get us into wars, is not compatible with promoting a pro-peace foreign policy.
 One cannot credibly educate people about the importance of civil liberties while supporting the election of people who trample on the Bill of Rights.

 Yet another defect of this LE approach is that the conclusion stated in item 5 is not valid, even in the short term.
 When Republican George Bush initiated the Iraq War, implemented the Patriot Act, violated constitutional protections against torture, bailed out the Wall Street banks, etc., there was significant (tho inadequate) opposition, mainly on the part of liberals.
 This resistance, weak as it was, did slow down to some extent the rate at which Bush was able to implement his program.
 But now, when the Democratic administration is doing what provoked cries of outrage from liberals when they were acts of the Bush Administration, the great majority of liberals are silent, as they don't want to weaken the administration they helped elect.
 E.g., the strongest resistance to the recent renewal of the Patriot Act was by libertarian Rand Paul, while President Obama praised the bill, as he signed it [Abrams].
 Liberals, with few exceptions, meekly accepted this.
 The refusal of the Obama administration to prosecute, or even to investigate, those high level members of the Bush Administration responsible for authorizing torture and other crimes, has made the repetition of such crimes in the future much more likely.